Şirvan, Azerbaijan: History

 Shirvan originally was the name of a region in the South Caucasus.
 But the city of Shirvan originated in the 19th century as the Russian village of Zubovka, named in honor of Valerian Zubov, while it was known locally as Qarachukhar.
 Throughout history, Şirvan changed its name a few times.

 In 1796, a special military squad led by General Zubov entered Azerbaijan.
-Yekaterina showed great interest in this march.
+Catherine II showed great interest in this march.
 30 thousand troops were given to General Zubov's army.
 The rally began in St. Petersburg in the church, and the priests blessed the supreme commander and the Russian-Cossack forces.

 General Zubov, who successfully progressed in Azerbaijan, named the village Yekaterinaserd.
 Two thousand Russian Kazaks were transferred here as the first event.
 They were equipped with military and agricultural tools.
 They would plant or harvest crops and caterpillars, and they would use the weapon as they wanted.

 The city was called Zubovka before 1938, then was renamed Ali Bayramli in honor of Ali Bayramov from 1938 to 2008.

 The city was renamed to 'Şirvan' by the decision of the Parliament of Azerbaijan on April 25, 2008.
 'Shirvan' appears to be derived from Shīr ('Lion').

 Throughout its history, Shirvan has suffered from floods because of its proximity to the river and the relatively low elevation of most of the town.